Samsung/ONE/circle-mlir/circle-mlir/tools-test/onnx2circle-rewrite-test/README.md

 ## onnx2circle-rewrite-test

-This test is to validate "RewriteCirclePass" is working as expected.
+This test validates whether the "RewriteCirclePass" works as expected.

 Expectation is validated with expected operators should exist and non-expected operators should not exist.